 There are several stock market exchanges around the world, but the New York Stock Exchange (NYSE) and the NASDAQ are the largest in North America.
 The NYSE and NASDAQ are open Monday to Friday from 9:30 a.m. to 4 p.m.
 Eastern Standard Time (EST).
 Other international stock exchanges in Asia and Europe operate on their own set hours.
 If you have questions about how to invest in stocks, speak with a financial advisor near you today.

-Stock Market Hours Around the World
+Stock Market Hours in the U.S. & Canada

-Both markets close for nine federal holidays per year, including New Year’s Day, Martin Luther King Jr. Day, Presidents’ Day/Washington’s birthday, Good Friday, Memorial Day, Independence Day, Labor Day, Thanksgiving and Christmas.
-Additionally, these markets also have modified hours on three days per year, including the day before Independence Day, the day after Thanksgiving and on Christmas Eve.
+Both markets close for nine federal holidays per year, including New Year’s Day, Martin Luther King Jr. Day, Presidents’ Day, Good Friday, Memorial Day, Independence Day, Labor Day, Thanksgiving and Christmas.
+Additionally, for 2020, these markets also have shortened hours on two days: the day after Thanksgiving and on Christmas Eve.

-Investors can trade stocks during the hours after the stock market closes.
-Known as after-hours trading, this means you can still place orders to buy or sell stocks after the market closes for the day.
-On the other hand, pre-market trading happens in the hours before the market opens.
-Together, after-hours and pre-market trading make up extended-hours trading.
+Investors can trade stocks during the hours before and after the stock market closes.
+Known as after-hours trading, this allows you to buy or sell stocks after the market closes.
+On the other hand, pre-market trading happens in the hours before the market opens Together, after-hours and pre-market trading make up extended-hours trading.

-While investors can trade stocks during weekday mornings and evenings, trading on weekends is not allowed, unless it’s on an international exchange that is already open in that time zone.
-For example, the NYSE offers extended-hours trading from 7 to 9:30 a.m. and from 4 to 8 p.m.
-The NASDAQ offers pre-market trading from 4 to 9:30 a.m. and after-hours trading from 4 to 8 p.m.
+While investors can trade stocks during weekday mornings and evenings, trading on weekends is not possible.
+The only exception is if it’s on an international exchange that’s already open in that time zone.
+For example, the NYSE offers after-hours trading from 7 a.m. to 9:30 a.m. and from 4 p.m. to 8 p.m.
+The NASDAQ offers pre-market trading from 4 a.m. to 9:30 a.m. and after-hours trading from 4 p.m. to 8 p.m.